psycopg/psycopg/docs/basic/tstrings.rst

 .. _NOTIFY: https://www.postgresql.org/docs/current/sql-notify.html

-The :sql:`NOTIFY` command cannot be parametrized by PostgreSQL, so it must be composed entirely on the server side.
+The :sql:`NOTIFY` command cannot be parametrized by PostgreSQL, so it must be composed entirely on the client side.
 Using template strings this could be as simple as:

 .. code:: python